neurodata/checklists/algorithms.md

-##Real data run: does it work as expected on real data?
+## Does it work as expected on real data?

 ### Synthetic Data Analysis